 $.25/1 Smart Source Coupon

 You can do this with printable coupons as well.
-Just remember 1 manufacturer coupon plus 1 store coupon = stacking.
+Just remember 1 manufacturer coupon plus 1 store coupon = stacking and each paper coupon is taken at face value of the coupon.

-Make sure to read the coupons carefully sometimes you will get them in the store but, they will say manufacturer on the top of the coupon.
-In that case, you won’t be able to stack them.
+Make sure to read the fine print on the paper manufacturer’s coupons carefully sometimes you will get them in the store but, they will say manufacturer on the top of the coupon when you think it might be a Kroger store coupon.

-I often get a home mailer from Kroger that has many coupons in it – they all look like Kroger coupons, but if you read them carefully you will see that while there are some Kroger store coupons in there, there are also manufacturer coupons, too.
+I often get a home mailer from Kroger that has many coupons in it – they all look like Kroger coupons, but the best thing is, if you read them carefully you will see that while there are some Kroger store coupons in there, there are also manufacturer’s coupon, too, often making for great deals.

-So, that’s all there is to coupon stacking!
+So, that’s all there is to coupon stacking, you’ll never pay full price again!
 Let me know if you have any questions!